BA (Hons) Applied Theology – Church Leadership

 About the Course

-If you have a passion to see the Church become all that it should be, this is the track for you; if you have initiative and are ready to take responsibility to develop the leadership gift in you, this is the track for you; if you are ready to be stretched, and to learn to serve by empowering others, this is the track for you.
+If you have a passion to see the Church become all that it should be, the BA (Hons) Applied Theology in Church Leadership is the track for you; if you have initiative and are ready to take responsibility to develop the leadership gift in you, this is the track for you; if you are ready to be stretched, and to learn to serve by empowering others, this is the track for you.

 We believe that input and output are both essential on the Church Leadership track: with only input we stagnate; with only output we dry up.
 Our goal is to combine the academic content of Applied Theology at the core of the course, with plenty of opportunities for practical experience in ministry.
-Throughout the three years of study, our aim is not to produce clones or ‘typical pastors’, but to help release the full potential of your unique God-given personality, temperament, and gifts.
+Throughout your studies at Regents, our aim is not to produce clones or ‘typical pastors’, but to help release the full potential of your unique God-given personality, temperament, and gifts.

 Mode of Learning